PetterHopp/NVIdb/README.md

   - old produsentnr into current produsentnr
 New functionality is continuously added, please check the NEWs.

+## Contributing to NVIdb

+There are several ways you can contribute to the development of *NVIdb*: reporting a bug, fixing documentation errors, contributing new code, or commenting on issues/pull requests.
+Note that the majority of these activities do not require you to be proficient in R.

+Please note that the `NVIdb` project is released with a [Contributor Code of  Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 # Package installation and update